Hugo Soto-Martinez: Early life and career

-Soto-Martinez was born and raised in South Los Angeles to two Mexican immigrant parents who worked as street vendors.
+Soto-Martinez was born and raised in South Central Los Angeles to two Mexican immigrant parents who worked as street vendors.
 When Soto-Martinez was 14, his father suffered from a back injury that made him disabled and unable to work.
 He consequently dropped out of high school and started working at a hotel at the age of 16 to help his family.

 During that time, Soto-Martinez and his older brother were detained by police at a public phone booth.
 Soto-Martinez claimed he and his brother were attempting to use the payphone after the family's phone service had been cut off.
-Soto-Martinez told Jacobin: "I simply asked what [the charge was] when I didn’t do anything wrong.
+Soto-Martinez told Jacobin that he "simply asked what [the charge was] when I didn't do anything wrong.
 So [the police officer] put his arm around me, squeezed my neck, and reminded me I was in a place where there’s a lot of drug violence, as if to imply I was misbehaving by just being there."
 Soto-Martinez received a ticket for littering as a result of the incident, which he contested.
 Soon after, Soto-Martinez and his friend were caught in an "entrapment operation."
-According to the Jacobin article, "police placed trains with cargo on tracks in their neighborhood, and he and a friend stopped by to check it out."
+According to Jacobin, "police placed trains with cargo on tracks in their neighborhood, and he and a friend stopped by to check it out."
 Soto-Martinez was placed on probation.

 He studied political science and criminology at University of California, Irvine in 2001 while still working at the hotel.
 In 2006, his last year of college, a co-worker asked if he would join a trade union they were organizing which he did, winning fair wages and free family healthcare.

 After graduating from the University of California, Irvine, he became an organizer for UNITE HERE Local 11 and involved with the Los Angeles chapter of the Democratic Socialists of America.
 He canvassed for politicians like Barack Obama, against Joe Arpaio, and helped flip the two Georgia Senate seats with Stacey Abrams.
 He organized against the criminalization of Los Angeles' immigrant street vendors, and worked against the proliferation of deputy gangs inside the Los Angeles Sheriff's Department.

 In 2020, he was designated by his union to be the labor liaison on Measure J, a ballot initiative to allocate at least 10% of Los Angeles County's funding for community reinvestment and incarceration alternatives.
 The initiative's campaign was co-chaired by future Assemblymember Isaac Bryan and future councilmember Eunisses Hernandez and passed with 57.12% of the vote.

 In June 2021, the measure was temporarily blocked by Los Angeles County Superior Court Judge Mary Strobel, who ruled that Measure J was unconstitutional and violated California law by infringing on the County Board of Supervisors' authority to set budgets; in 2023, however, the California Court of Appeals reversed this ruling, allowing the measure to take effect.